Hot, delicious mashed potato pancakes are kept gluten-free by using almond flour instead of flour. They are perfect for leftover mashed potatoes!

 Needless to say, leftover mashed potatoes from your Thanksgiving meal are perfect for this recipe.

 My grandma Chava used to make mashed potato pancakes every Friday, for Sabbath.
-Latkes were for Hanukkah, but these mashed potato pancakes were more of an everyday thing, even though they do require some work.
+Latkes were for Hanukkah, but these pancakes were more of an everyday thing, even though they do require some work.

 Every Friday, when we visited, my brother and I were sent to the living room with a plateful of goodies to watch TV while the grown-ups chatted over coffee.
 On the plate: mashed potato pancakes, schnitzel, and fat briny cucumber pickles.
 And not a vegetable in sight.
 Bliss!